vapor/vapor/Benchmarks/README.md

 Initial p90 tolerances are 5% for instructions, 1% for allocations, and 10% for
 CPU/wall time.
 These are relative tolerances because most samples batch 1,000 operations; session creation measures one.
-A change from zero to a positive value is explicitly treated as a regression.
 Calibrate tolerances against repeated runs on the benchmark runner.
 The shared workflow flags significant improvements as well as regressions, so intentional changes may require reviewed threshold updates.
+The pinned benchmark package does not flag growth from a zero reference using relative tolerances; review these cases in the raw reports until that behaviour is addressed upstream.

 ### Recording the first thresholds

-With no committed thresholds, the workflow records them on the benchmark runner and uploads a `benchmark-thresholds` artifact.
-Its report explicitly says that no performance comparison was performed.
-Download the artifact, review the values and commit its contents under `Benchmarks/Thresholds/`.
-Subsequent runs compare against those values automatically.
-To refresh thresholds after intentional changes, manually dispatch with `record_thresholds` enabled and review the new artifact.
+Manually dispatch the workflow with `record_thresholds` enabled to record values on the benchmark runner and upload a `benchmark-thresholds` artifact.
+Its report explicitly says that no performance comparison was performed, and it does not set a performance commit status.
+Review the values and commit the artifact's contents under `Benchmarks/Thresholds/`, retaining the configuration subdirectories.
+Normal runs always compare against committed thresholds and fail if they are missing.
+Use the same explicit recording option to refresh thresholds after intentional changes.
 The workflow never commits or approves threshold changes itself.

 Do not seed these files with local or smoke results.
 Record the runner, compiler, dependency revisions and measurement mode when reviewing replacements.
 A compiler or runner change requires newly reviewed thresholds.

-Threshold validation is enabled in the shared workflow.
-It checks that every measured fixture has matching metrics, rejects unavailable/zero instruction counters, and detects growth from zero.
-These checks operate on the benchmark package's native threshold exports.
+Threshold coverage validation is enabled in the shared workflow.
+It requires nonempty native exports and matching metric keys for every exported fixture.
+Performance comparisons use the benchmark package's rules.
+Hardware-counter availability must be checked when reviewing results; the workflow does not reject zero instruction values itself.

 Benchmark names use `suite.case-name`, with no spaces, slashes or measurement tags, so native threshold export and import use the same filenames and GitHub can